Sandermoen/server/README.md

-This is a boilerplate express authentication server for web and mobile apps.
+# This is a boilerplate express authentication server for web and mobile apps.

+## Instructions:

-Run npm install to install all dependencies, then run npm run dev to start the server.
+Run npm install to install all dependencies.
+Make a config.js to store your secret key value pair.
+Install MongoDB if you do not already have it installed or optionally configure Mongo Atlas.